gameontext/gameon/kubernetes/README.md

         $ go-run up

     This step will create a `gameon-system` namespace and a generic kubernetes secret containing a self-signed SSL certificate.

+    All core game services will be started in the `gameon-system` namespace.
+To query or observe game services, the namespace will need to be specified on the command line, e.g.  `kubectl -n gameon-system ...`.
+Two shortcuts have been created in the `go-run` script to make this easier:
+        * `go-run k` for `kubectl`, e.g. `go-run k get pods`
+        * `go-run i` for `istioctl`, e.g. `go-run i get virtualservices`.

 4. Wait for services to be available